Home / Cambridge Program

 In the past years, excursions have included:

 A calendar of all activities will be given to you when you arrive in Cambridge.
-Program excursions will not take place on Friday, Saturday or Sunday, leaving the weekends free for students to explore the surrounding area.
-Please note that the final exam is the last Saturday of the program.
+Program excursions will not take place on Friday, Saturday or Sunday, leaving the weekend free for students to explore the surrounding area.
+Please note that final exams are on the last Saturday of the program.

-Students should plan to arrive by mid-day on Sunday, July 9 and depart no earlier than the evening of Saturday, July 22.
-Students should not depart earlier than Saturday evening as exams cannot be rescheduled.
-Students will be allowed to stay in the dorms through Saturday, checking out Sunday following their exam.
-The Cambridge Program starts with a brief informal meeting on Sunday, July 9, followed by a reception on Monday July 10 after classes hosted by Professor Barnard.
+Students should plan to arrive by mid-day on Sunday, July 7 and depart no earlier than the evening of Saturday, July 20.
+Students should not depart earlier than Saturday evening as exams are held that day and cannot be rescheduled.
+Students will be allowed to stay in the dorms through Saturday, checking out Sunday morning.
+The Cambridge Program starts with a brief informal meeting on Sunday, July 7.
+There is a reception for all students hosted by Professor Barnard on Monday, July 8 after classes.

-Students are responsible for all travel and are strongly advised to purchase travel insurance.
-We recommend researching ticket prices early from a few travel search engines to find the most competitive prices.
+Students are responsible for all travel and strongly advised to purchase travel insurance.
+We recommend researching ticket prices early to find the most competitive fares.

 Bringing Family